Your first webpage with HTML and Netlify

 You did it!

 There’s a lot that this guide left out.
 For example, our website looks pretty plain.
 Wouldn’t it be cool if we added colors and other styles?
 That’s for another day (but if you’re feeling adventurous, do a web search for “CSS”).
 Feel free to continue to work on your site locally on your computer.
-When you’re ready to upload your new changes, go to your site’s dashboard page and click on the Deploys tab.
+When you’re ready to upload your new changes, go to your site’s dashboard page in Netlify and click on the Deploys tab.
 You can drag and drop your folder there to replace the existing site with your updated one.

 Have fun with your new powers—and only use them for good!